benetech/martus.martus-build/BuildFiles/Documents/Mac-install-README.txt

 Viewing the Martus Data Folder
 -------------------------------
-The Martus data folder, which contains your account and bulletin info, is named .Martus and is located in your Home folder.
-The Martus data folder is also where you would place any language pack files.
-Normally this is a hidden folder, so in order to be able to see it with Finder, please follow these instructions:
+The Martus data folder is named .Martus and is located in your Home folder.
+This folder contains your account and bulletin info, as well as other files created while using Martus, such as report/search templates, HQ information files, etc. The Martus data folder is also where you would place any language pack files.

+Normally the Martus data folder is hidden, so in order to be able to see it with Finder, please follow these instructions:

 1. Open a Terminal window, under Applications > Utilities